ReviewMyContract.aiReview My Contract

 Three things make a force majeure clause work or fail:

 **The event list.** Force majeure clauses operate by enumeration: the events listed define the scope of protection.
 If the event that disrupts your performance is not on the list — and no catch-all language covers it — the clause does not help you.
 Courts interpret force majeure clauses strictly.
-A clause that covers "natural disasters" without mentioning pandemics did not protect many parties when COVID-19 disrupted their performance in 2020, because courts refused to read a pandemic into a clause that mentioned only geological and meteorological events.
+A clause that covers "natural disasters" without mentioning pandemics did not protect many parties when COVID-19 disrupted their performance in 2020.

 **Causation.** The listed event must actually cause the delay or failure.
 If you were already behind schedule before a hurricane hit, you cannot invoke force majeure to excuse the delay that predated the storm.
-If your supply chain disruption had other contributing causes, courts may require you to apportion fault and will not excuse the non-force-majeure portion.
+Courts require the force majeure event to be the proximate cause of the failure, not merely a concurrent or contributing factor.

 **Foreseeability.** Courts uniformly hold that force majeure clauses are limited to events that were not foreseeable when the contract was signed.
-A party that entered a contract in March 2020, knowing that a global pandemic was underway, had difficulty arguing that COVID-19 was an unforeseeable event that triggered force majeure for contracts signed at that time.
+A party that entered a contract in March 2020, knowing that a global pandemic was underway, had difficulty arguing that COVID-19 was an unforeseeable event.

 What To Do